SBM Orchestration Guide → Raising External Events → Events Terminology and Concepts

 This topic terminology and concepts pertaining to events.

 Events are SOAP messages.
-Serena Business Manager supports both HTTP and e-mail transports for event SOAP messages.
+SBM supports both HTTP and e-mail transports for event SOAP messages.
 The Event Manager provides RPC/literal messaging and document/literal messaging services to accept event requests.
 It does not support RPC/encoded messaging.

 Extensions that come with particular event types must be defined so an orchestration workflow can access the extension data in the event.
 However, the same event can also be handled by an orchestration workflow that only understands the base event.

 To accomplish this, schema restriction-based derived types are defined that allow for tightening of the value range or other restrictions on certain elements in a complex type.
 In this way, a type that is an ALFEventType can be declared that only allows, for example, an EventType of ThingCreated and an ObjectType of either Thing1 or Thing2.

 For large events (for example, events with a large amount of BASE64 data) SBM can accept compressed events that are sent in Gzip format.